Tal-s-Game-Center/Gold-Miner/README.md

 ---

 ## Credits
-Developed with ❤️ using Unity by [Your Name].
+Developed with ❤️ using Unity by Tal Sahar.